spring-projects/spring-integration-samples/basic/oddeven/README.md

 Odd Even Sample
 ===============

+This project contains the following 2 sample applications:

+* CronOddEvenDemo
+* IntervalOddEvenDemoTestApp

+## CronOddEvenDemo

-This example demonstrates the following aspects of the CORE EIP support available with Spring Integration:
+This example demonstrates the following aspects of the core Enterprise Integration Patterns (EIP) support available with Spring Integration:

-1. Inbound Channel Adapter
+* Inbound Channel Adapter
+* Poller with Cron Trigger
-2. Filter
+* Filter
-3. Router (SpEL based)
+* Router (SpEL based)
-4. Poller with Cron and Interval Trigers
+* Service Activator

-Messages are simply being emitted by the Poller (interval based or cron) triggering '**next()**' method of Counter class and sent to a '**numbers**' channel - Inbound Channel Adapter.
-From the '**numbers**' channel Messages are sent to an expression-based router (Spring Expression Language).
-All that the router does is simply routing messages to *OddLogger* and *EvenLogger* service
+Messages are simply being emitted by the **Poller** (**Cron-based**) through triggering the **next()** method of the *org.springframework.integration.samples.oddeven.Counter* class.
+The messages are sent via the **numbers** channel to a *Spring Expression Language* (SpEL) based **Message Filter**.
+The filter discards any messages that contain a payload whose value is less than the number one (1).

+Via the **positives** channel messages are sent to the a SpEL expression-based router.
+All that the router does is to simply route messages to one of the following two  **Service Activators**:

+* OddLogger
+* EvenLogger

+## IntervalOddEvenDemoTestApp

+Demonstrates a method-invoking **Inbound Channel Adapter** acting as a **Polling Consumer** with an **Interval-based trigger**.
+That adapter is followed, downstream, by a Content Based **Router**.
+The router sends to one of two channels based on whether the payload number is odd or even.
+Each of those two channels has an **Event Driven Consumer** ready to log the number and the current time.

+The following Spring Integration components are being used:

+* Inbound Channel Adapter
+* Poller with Fixed Delay Trigger
+* Router (SpEL based)
+* Service Activator

+## Running the Samples

+To run the two samples, simply execute either **CronOddEvenDemo** or **IntervalOddEvenDemoTestApp** in package **org.springframework.integration.samples.oddeven**.
+You can also execute those two samples using the [Exec Maven Plugin](http://mojo.codehaus.org/exec-maven-plugin/):

+    $ mvn clean package exec:java -P cron

+which will execute **CronOddEvenDemo**.
+In order to run **IntervalOddEvenDemoTestApp**, execute:

+    $ mvn clean package exec:java -P interval

-To execute the Interval-based sample simply run **IntervalOddEvenDemoTest** class and for Cron-based sample simply run CronOddEvenDemo class, You should see the output similar to this:
+For both samples you should see the output similar to this:

-INFO : org.springframework.integration.samples.oddeven.OddLogger - odd:  1 at 2010-09-16 05:55:46
+	INFO : org.springframework.integration.samples.oddeven.OddLogger - odd:  1 at 2012-02-10 03:29:32
-INFO : org.springframework.integration.samples.oddeven.EvenLogger - even: 2 at 2010-09-16 05:55:49
+	INFO : org.springframework.integration.samples.oddeven.EvenLogger - even: 2 at 2012-02-10 03:29:35
-INFO : org.springframework.integration.samples.oddeven.OddLogger - odd:  3 at 2010-09-16 05:55:52
+	INFO : org.springframework.integration.samples.oddeven.OddLogger - odd:  3 at 2012-02-10 03:29:38
-INFO : org.springframework.integration.samples.oddeven.EvenLogger - even: 4 at 2010-09-16 05:55:55
+	INFO : org.springframework.integration.samples.oddeven.EvenLogger - even: 4 at 2012-02-10 03:29:41